harleyharl/Jacket-Tracker-sinatra_CMS/README.md

 ## Usage

 From root directory run 'shotgun' or 'rackup' to start the application.
-Walkthrough availabile here ->

 ## Contributing